Continue.dev Integration

 Once connected, you can use Snipara tools in Continue's chat interface:

-@snipara How does the authentication system work?[Using rlm_context_query with max_tokens=4000]Based on your documentation, the auth system uses...Available Tools
+@snipara How does the authentication system work?[Using snipara_context_query with max_tokens=4000]Based on your documentation, the auth system uses...Available Tools

 The following Snipara tools are available through Continue:

-See the MCP Tools Reference for complete documentation of all 43 tools.
+See the MCP Tools Reference for complete documentation of the full 125-tool contract.

 Workflow Examples